-Course Title Grade Level Credit

-Pathways I 10 .5
+Course Title Grade Level Credit Pathways I 10 .5

-Major Curriculum Components: C ommunity, Career Exploration, E Employability Skills,

 Major Curriculum Components: Community, Career Exploration, Employability Skills, Culminating Project.

 Pathways is founded on a vision in which all students leave secondary school with a clear plan for their initial post-secondary destination, whether in apprenticeship training, college, community living, or the workplace.
 Students will leave with confidence in their ability to implement, and revise to adapt their plan throughout their lives as they and the world around them change.
 This vision sees students as the architects of their own lives.